wuyingki/WorkBetter/OKEsetup.md

 ### **STEP 2.5.2**: Create Security List for Load Balancer Subnets

-- Repeat Step 2.5.1 for the Load Balancer subnet using the rules below:
+- Repeat Step 3.5.1 for the Load Balancer subnet with the Security List Name of **oke-loadbalancers** using the rules below:

   ![](images/34.png)